izhbannikov/haploR/README.md

 #### Uploading file with variants

-If you have a file with your SNPs you would like to analyze, you can supply it on an input as follows:
+If you have a file with your SNPs you would like to analyze, you can supply it as an input as follows:

 ``` r
 library(haploR)